 Since 2012 we have produced a limited number of 1.5 litre bottles, our Magnums.
 To create this special edition, the Abt 12 is bottled into a special dark brown St.Bernardus magnum bottle on which the brewery logo is printed in relief.
 It also comes with a Bière Belge bottleneck, a branded cork and a unique muselet, the wire cage around the cork.
 Each edition of the labels on these bottles has been designed by a new artist, and all of their art works are kept in the brewery’s art collection.

-For the first edition we invited Belgian artist Rik Vermeersch to paint 'The Abbot'.
+For the first edition we invited Belgian artist Rik Vermeersch to paint 'De Abt'.

-Then, Italian artist Giampaolo Amoruso created a mouth-blown work of art entitled 'Bernardus e Marco'.
+The Belgian artist with Italian roots Giampaolo Amoruso created a mouth-blown work of art entitled 'Bernardus e Marco'.

 An idiosyncratic interpretation of Abt 12 was added to the collection by Belgian artist Christian Silvain in 2014.